-3.3.
-The Party will provide MPs with such information that may be required to enable them to comply with their obligations under the 2000 Act and to manage the risks identified in this policy.
+3.5.
+The Party will provide MPs, candidates, their agents and member associations with such information that may be required to enable them to comply with their obligations under the 2000 Act and the referral mechanism to the Party's registered treasurer, and to help them understand and manage the risks identified in this policy.

-3.4.
+3.6.
 Each of the Party's MPs, Members of the House of Lords, chairs, employees and contractors will be made aware of this policy and confirm in writing that they accept and agree to abide by its terms.

-3.5.
-The Party's registered treasurer and accounting unit treasurer, and any accounting officers and other individuals responsible for checking, recording, reporting or administering funds intended for loans or donations to the Party, will confirm annually and in writing that they accept and agree to abide by the terms of this policy, following the annual review of this policy in accordance with section 10.
+3.7.
+The Party's registered treasurer and accounting unit treasurer, and any accounting officers and other individuals responsible for soliciting funds, or for checking, recording, reporting or administering funds intended for loans or donations to the Party, will confirm annually and in writing that they accept and agree to abide by the terms of this policy, following the annual review of this policy in accordance with section 10.

-4. Existing Restrictions on Donations
+4. Existing Restrictions on Donations and loans